HomeAboutServicesInfusion CenterLocationsResourcesFAQContact

 Infectious Disease Specialists of Northwest Arkansas was established in 2003 by Dr. Stephen Hennigan, who first brought infectious disease expertise to our region in 1994.
 For over two decades, our practice has been the only dedicated infectious disease medical group in Northwest Arkansas.

-Our physicians and nurse practitioners serve all major hospitals across the region, providing both inpatient consultations and outpatient care.
+Dr. Hennigan and our nurse practitioners serve major hospitals across the region, providing both inpatient consultations and outpatient care.
 We treat the full spectrum of bacterial, fungal, and viral infections, with a commitment to treating each patient as an individual.
+New patient intake is by physician referral only.

 We address patient concerns through proper research and examination, focusing on accurate diagnosis, effective treatment, prevention strategies, and patient education.